parrt/msds501/notes/git.md

 Not only do we tell a revision control system when to take a snapshot, we also tell it **what** to snapshot.
 Each project you work on is in a directory and all of the files associated with that project sit somewhere in that subtree.
 The file set is called a *repository* and at any given time, my computer has lots and lots of these repositories.

 A `git` repository instance is just a directory on your disk but it also has a `.git` (hidden) directory.
-This directory holds a complete database of everything that's happened to the repository since it was created with `git init` (or you `clone`'d it from github).
+This directory holds a complete database of everything that's happened to the repository since it was created with `git init` (or since you `clone`'d it from github).
 If you want to throw out the repository, just remove the entire subtree from your disk.
 There is no central server to notify.
 Every repository instance is a complete copy so you could have, for example, 10 versions of the repository cloned from an original sitting on the same disk in different directories.

 **Tracking changes**